uvarc/rc-learning/content/courses/fortran_introduction/types.md

 # Non-numeric Types: Logical

-Booleans are called `logical` in Fortran.
+Boolean variables represent  "true" or "false."
+They are called `logical` in Fortran.
-Values can be.true.or.false.(periods required)
+Their values can be `.true.` or `.false`.
+The periods are required.
-Are not necessarily represented by integers; internal representation is up to the compiler.
+In some languages Booleans are actually integers; in Fortran that is not necessarily the case; the internal representation is up to the compiler.
-Cannot even be cast to an integer.
+Logicals cannot even be converted to an integer in Fortran.

 # Non-numeric Types: Character

+Characters used in Fortran code are [ASCII](http://www.asciitable.com/).
+Fortran supports Unicode to a very limited extent; it is available only in comments and printing.
 * Character
   * 1 byte (8 bits) per single character
 * A character has a fixed length that must be declared at compile time